 The Duet 3 11-inch with the Snapdragon 7c processor was a great Ultra-Mobile PC.
 I’ve been using mine for over a year now and I still find it a groundbreaker in terms of efficiency.
 The new 2024 Duet 11 / Gen 9, however, is a big step forward in terms of power and will replace the Duet 3.
+Here’s my review, updating as I go.
+You should find everything you need here.
+If not, ask in the comments!

-Update: My Lenovo Chromebook Duet 11M889 2 8GB/128GB ChromeOS (83HH000NGE) is scheduled to arrive in November.
+Update: My Lenovo Chromebook Duet 11M889 2 8GB/128GB ChromeOS (83HH000NGE) is scheduled to arrive in mid-November.
 I’ll be updating this post with hands-on and test results to build a full review over the following months.
 Check back regularly.

 Meanwhile, I continue to use my Duet 3 and I feel 100% confident the the Duet 11 gen 9 is going to replace it as my go-to productive Ultra-Mobile PC